dantodev/php-form-builder/README.md

 The view should iterate over the associated form elements and call their render method.

-*I do __not__ recomand to make a dedicated form class for each use case.
-Rather it is more useful the define only on flexible form with parameters (like `method`, `action`, etc)  which will be evaluated in the view.*
+*I do __not__ recommend to make a dedicated form class for each use case.
+Rather, it is more useful to define only on flexible form with parameters (like `method`, `action`, etc.)  which will be evaluated in the view.*

 #### Create FormElement

-For this example we only create a simple form element with label and text input.
+In this example, we only create a simple form element with label and text input.
 It is possible to build far more complex elements than this.

-We create a new class which implements the interface `Dtkahl\FormBuilder\Interfaces\FormElementInterface` and optional (but recommanded) use the trait `Dtkahl\FormBuilder\Traits\FormElementTrait`.
+We create a new class which implements the interface `Dtkahl\FormBuilder\Interfaces\FormElementInterface` and optional (but recommended) use the trait `Dtkahl\FormBuilder\Traits\FormElementTrait`.

     <?php namespace  App\Forms\Elements;